-Bulbs are a gardener's delight because they signal earth's re-awakening after a cold, dark winter.
-Fill your spring with blooms from our unique bulb varieties, carefully tested by our research team and selected because they've been proven to perform.
-Bulbs are an easy way to add color and interest to your garden.
-Plant them in different spots for pops of color or plant a large amount of one variety to create a wow factor.
+Flower bulbs are a gardener's delight because they signal earth's re-awakening after a cold, dark winter.
+Fill your spring with blooms that have been carefully tested by our research team and selected because they've been proven to perform.
+Spring flower bulbs are an easy way to add color and interest to your garden.
+Plant them in different spots for pops of vibrancy or plant a large amount of one variety to create a wow factor.
 There are varieties galore, providing bloom times from spring through fall.
-Hardy bulbs, like tulips and daffodils, are cold tolerant.
-Tender bulbs, like caladiums and gladiolus, are not cold tolerant.
-They are planted in spring, dug up before the first frost in fall and stored through winter.
-Most tender bulbs bloom in summer, although tuberose and some dahlia bloom into fall.
+Hardy flower bulbs, like tulips and daffodils, are cold tolerant.
+Tender bulbs, like caladiums and gladiolus, are not.
+Tender flower bulbs are planted in spring, dug up before the first frost in fall and stored through winter.
+This kind of plant blooms in summer, although tuberose and some dahlia also bloom into fall.
 Most bulbs prefer full sun and well-drained soil.
 If deer are plentiful in your area, plant deer-resistant varieties like daffodils and allium.
-There are some bulbs that do well in light to medium shade, such as Spanish bluebells and snow drops.
-Also plan for bloom time — if you want to welcome spring before it officially arrives, crocus is for you; if you're a summer lover, lilies are the way to go.
+There are some spring flower bulbs that do well in light to medium shade, such as Spanish bluebells and snow drops.
+Also, plan for bloom time -- if you want to welcome spring before it officially arrives, crocus is for you; if you're a summer lover, lilies are the way to go.